AndersDeath/diary2/000-current.md

 # 29 May - Monday - Kaş - 242 day of immigration

 I was programming for whole day.
 The main problem was how to run angular microfrontend with ngrx itself.
 It's really hard and I didn't resolved this problem yet.
 After that I spent some time with chatgpt.
 I figured out that it works well now.
 It's really nice.
 I can start using it on daily basis.
+In combination with stable diffusion I can generate interesting materials for my blog.